 - Do you want a different group of friends?

-- Is there something going on at home that interferes with your school work?
+- Is there something going on at home that interferes with your schoolwork?

 - Choose a period of history and write a diary of what your day was like from that person's perspective.

 - Write a journal entry as if a major historical event didn't happen.
 For example, what if Abraham Lincoln hadn't given the Emancipation Proclamation?
-What if Britain had won the Revolutionary War.
+What if Britain had won the Revolutionary War?

 - What role do women play throughout history?